Bellingen, Rhineland-Palatinate

 Bellingen (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Bellingen lies in a hollow northwest of Westerburg.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Politics

 The municipal council is made up of 8 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

+The local bus lines 959 and 965 connect Bellingen to the public transport, the village is located on the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 439.

 South of the municipality runs Bundesstraße 255, leading from Montabaur to Herborn.

 The nearest Autobahn interchange is Montabaur on the A 3.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.